-I started my health and wellness business, Arbonne 7 years ago and like many in the initial stages of starting a business I contacted my friends and family to start to build up my client base.
-It’s a great way to start but of course not sustainable as they eventually run out so I needed a way to find and continue to grow my client base and that’s where networking came in.
+I started my health and wellness business, Arbonne 7 years ago and like many in the initial stages of starting a business, I contacted my friends and family to start building up my client base.
+It’s a great way to start but of course not sustainable as they eventually run out.
+So I needed a way to find and continue to grow my client base and that’s where networking came in.

-If you’d like to find out more about visiting an online group get in touch via the website.
+If you’d like to find out more about visiting an online group gets in touch via the website.